 While the law is codified as Presumption of Innocence, its underlying sentiment, from moral point-of-view, Judge/punish based on definitive actions not speculations, are applicable for all entities of the society.

-> I understand that you disagree with how Dropbox went about protecting themselves from civil liability.
+I understand that you disagree with how Dropbox went about protecting themselves from civil liability, however the violated no laws by their actions.

 I absolutely do not disagree with how Dropbox went about protecting themselves.
 What I disagree with is, trying to claim a tool or technology can be anti-law, rather than its usage.